Indico Data named a leader in Everest Group’s intelligent document processing (IDP) PEAK Matrix® 2023

 Understanding the insurance submission challenge

-Today the process of handling insurance broker submissions is highly manual.
+Today the process of handling insurance broker submissions is highly manual and prone to errors.

 A submission comes in via email and has to be read by a knowledge worker in order to triage it.
 The associate extracts pertinent data for input to a downstream underwriting system.
 The same process applies to any attachments, which can be numerous: ACORD forms, loss-run reports, spreadsheets, custom forms, perhaps photos and more.

-It’s a labor-intensive, time-consuming, error-prone process.
-And let’s face it – it’s not exactly rewarding work for your associates, either.
+It’s a labor-intensive, time-consuming process.
+And let’s face it,– sifting through piles of documents is not exactly rewarding work for your associates, either.

 Plus, your time to bind suffers.
-You’re not turning around quotes nearly as fast as customers would like – or as quickly as more nimble competitors.
+You’re not turning around quotes nearly as fast as customers expect, or as quickly as more nimble competitors.

 Related content: How to automate the insurance submissions intake process and drive new premium growth